NaiyanJones/naiyanjones.github.io/_posts/2024-06-09-what-project-management-qualification-civil-service.md

 ---
 ![](/assets/images/undraw_Certification.png.png)

-Broadly speaking there's two big project management (PM) qualifications you'll come across in the British civil service.
+Broadly speaking there's two big project management (PM) qualifications you'll come across in the Civil Service.
 Warning: it's a bit of an acronym word salad.

 You have the [Association of Project Management](https://www.apm.org.uk/) (APM) who have the APM Project Management Qualification (PMQ) which tends to be shorter and cheaper.
 It was developed to help in any environments, not just government.